Go, sit in your cell, and your cell will teach you everything. —St. Moses the Ethiopian

 Our daily lives as vowed religious consist of practicing and integrating the core spiritual arts and inner disciplines of the mystical Christian Way.
-These include: contemplative prayer and visualization techniques; breathwork; sacred study of Scripture and theology, with an hermeneutical lens that is both mystically and mythically oriented; the meditative use of icons and similar discursive meditation practices; daily devotions; and the ancient hesychastic techniques of mantric prayer.
+These include: contemplative prayer and visualization techniques; breathwork; sacred study of Scripture and theology, with an hermeneutical lens that is both mystically and mythically oriented; the meditative use of icons and similar discursive meditation practices; daily liturgical devotions; and the ancient hesychastic contemplative techniques, including mantric prayer.
 We strive to live more fully each day into the inner work that leads to illumination and theosis through the discipline of putting on these practices and approaches, which together constitute for us the vowed religious life in a mode of deep-rooted and effectual Christian mysticism.

 Though we meet regularly as a community for support, teaching, holy conversation, and fellowship, our discipline as monastics is always to gather our strength, rouse our spirits, and tend to the deep interior labor we've each been called to, in our own cells, as solitaries with God: to live the mystical life, day by day, moment by moment, and not merely discuss it or appropriate it as a facade.